healeyj/healeyj.github.io/README.md

 ## TODO: How to deploy to Github pages

 - Create branch called gh-pages
-- Repository -> Settings -> Pages -> Source -> Github Actions or Deploy From A Branch?
+- Repository -> Settings -> Pages -> Source -> Github Actions or Deploy From A Branch
+- Ensure GITHUB_TOKEN is in gh-pages-deploy.yaml